|Find A PhysicianHome | Library | myDownstate | Newsroom | A-Z Guide | E-mail | Contact Us | Directions|

 Boris L. Bentsianov MD

-The Division of Laryngology has been providing our patients with the latest and most advanced diagnostic and therapeutic modalities for care of voice and swallowing pathology.
-The practice is primarily located at the LICH offices at 134 Atlantic Ave, where we have access to a full complement of in office procedures including videostroboscopy, laryngeal EMG and EMG guided injection, Endoscopic swallow evaluation, as well as percutaneous medialization thyroplasty and awake in office laryngeal biopsy techniques.
+The Division of Laryngology has been providing our patients with the latest and most advanced diagnostic and therapeutic modalities for the care of voice and swallowing pathology.
+Office procedures include videostroboscopy, laryngeal EMG and EMG guided injection, endoscopic swallowing evaluation, as well as percutaneous medialization thyroplasty and awake, in- office, laryngeal biopsy techniques.
 The practice has expanded over the last decade to meet the growing demand for high quality voice and laryngeal care throughout the community and borough with referral for tertiary care from a catchment area including Brooklyn, Queens and Staten Island.
 The division also includes a laryngology clinic in collaboration with the residency program, in which resident physicians, and their patients, also benefit from the full complement of laryngologic instruments and procedures.
-The clinic allows all patients access to the highest level of laryngologic care in the private setting and allows the residents an exciting opportunity to learn and contribute in a hands on fashion.
+The clinic allows all patients access to the highest level of laryngologic care in the private setting, and allows the residents an exciting opportunity to learn and contribute in a hands on fashion.